• NGC 4236, a Barred Spiral Galaxy in Draco

 • NGC 4236 is a nearly edge-on barred spiral galaxy in Draco.

-• A difficult object visually, this large but faint
+• Considered a challenging visual object, this large but faint

 • Date: 13 May 2023 (50 frames) and 14 May 2023 (55 frames)